StackVista/stackstate-docs/configure/topology/tune-topology-synchronization.md

 latency (Seconds)                                   35.754                                    38.120                                    31.274
 ```

-The latency shows the time it took for data collected at the source, to the moment the data is stored by topology synchronization framework.
-Whether this latency is good or bad depends on your wishes.
-Typically, a lower latency is better, but when synchronizing topology from bigger data lakes, a higher latency might be acceptable.
+The latency shows the amount of time that it took from data being collected at the source, to the moment that the data is stored by the topology synchronization framework.
+Typically, a lower latency is preferred, however, a higher latency might be acceptable when synchronizing topology from bigger data lakes.

-## Investigating StackState platform as the bottleneck
+## Investigate StackState platform as the bottleneck

-To understand whether the StackState platform is a bottleneck when processing topology, we want to know whether the pod that does synchronization has exhausted its cpu resources.
+To understand whether the StackState platform is a bottleneck when processing topology, we want to know whether the pod that does synchronization has exhausted its CPU resources.
 We do this using the following steps:

 ```javascript
 // Get the configured request for the StackState topology synchroinzation pod